itskajal29/Governance-System-with-Proposal-and-Voting-Mechanisms/README.md

 - Owner can creates proposals with a specified deadline
 - Community members can vote YES/NO within a limited voting window
 - Votes are tracked per user (one vote per address)
-- After voting ends, proposals can be executed
+- After voting period ends, proposals can be executed
 - Results are transparently emitted via events

 ## 🚀 Future Scope